 The summertime is fast approaching—we’re only about a month away from the official start of summer—and Memorial Day weekend is only a little more than a week away!
 During the spring, homeowners throughout Montgomery County, MD schedule AC tune-ups to make sure they are fully operative when the real heat sets in.
 During this process, however, you may find that those minor problems you noticed last cooling season have only gotten worse, or that your AC system has developed some new quirks.

-At Michael Bonsby Heating & Air Conditioning, one of the most common air conditioning problems we see is that units deliver uneven cooling.
+At Michael Bonsby HVAC & Plumbing, one of the most common air conditioning problems we see is that units deliver uneven cooling.
 This can be a complex problem—and it potentially involves a number of factors concerning the distribution of air throughout your ductwork as well as the efficiency of your system.
 If your unit isn’t distributing even cooling throughout your home, contact us for air conditioning repair in MD.

 To learn more about this air conditioning problem, call us at 301-990-7970.